Morton’s Neuroma Revisited

 Recent rapid onset

 Recent rise in activity level, especially number of steps!
-Normal activity to many more steps per day, vacation, new exercise program, etc. Or lower activity as in being down from prolonged inactivity, i.e.illness, heading back to your normal activity level.
-Jumping out of the back of a pick up truck and breaking your metatarsal is an acute fracture, not a stress fracture, and is different.
+Normal activity (fewer steps per day) with a change to many more steps per day, vacation, new exercise program, etc. Or lower activity, as in being down from prolonged inactivity, i.e., illness, heading back to your normal activity level.
+Jumping out of the back of a pickup truck and breaking your metatarsal is an acute fracture, not a stress fracture, and is different.

 Pain on top of foot